What is a MAP?

 Grinnell College has funding available to support travel for students (or first-year graduates) whose MAP results are accepted for off-campus public presentation or performance.
 If your MAP work has been accepted for external presentation, you may apply for travel support.

 Summer MAPs require both a faculty request for funding (due 1st Friday in February) and a student MAP application.
 For information on deadlines, please see Planning a MAP.

 Five Features of the Mentored Advanced Project (MAP)

 A Mentored Advanced Project (MAP) can take a variety of forms, but must have the following five features in order to be recognized and approved as a MAP:

 - The project is advanced.
 Evidence of this attribute will be that the context in which the project occurs has one or more prerequisites above the introductory level.
 Students who wish to enroll in a MAP must have completed second-year status and have obtained the instructor’s permission.

 - It is the culmination of a sequence of previous academic work in one or more disciplines.
 The student’s MAP application project statement should explain the relation between specific previous work and the project.
 Clearly, a student will need to engage in planning in order to prepare for a MAP.
 Such planning would be in keeping with the “Comprehensive Academic Plan” that the faculty approved and that we now require students to complete when they declare a major.

 - It is intensively mentored by one or more faculty members.
-Generally, mentoring will take the form of regular (e.g. weekly) face-to-face meetings, but, if necessary, frequent electronic or telephone contact could substitute for some of these meetings.
+Generally, mentoring will take the form of regular (e.g. weekly) face-to-face meetings.

 - The student demonstrates initiative in shaping the project at each stage.
 The evidence of student initiative will show up initially in the written application to undertake a MAP, see 2 above, although, depending on the context in which the MAP is undertaken, the major initiative may be evidenced at a later stage.